- Our Impact

 Increasing reach and resilience

-We help charities and social enterprises, particularly those in underserved places and communities or led by marginalised leaders, to access the right finance and support.
+We help charities and social enterprises to access the right finance and support, especially those in underserved places and communities or led by marginalised leaders.
 This helps them to trade, build resilience, and increase their impact.

 of the organisations we support are in the 40% most deprived parts of England